ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 From your account's settings, connect your GitHub account and choose what you will allow:

+#### Setting up permissions

+To integrate your book with GitHub, you need to authorize GitBook to access your GitHub account to some extent.
+From your [account's settings](https://www.gitbook.com/settings "account settings"), connect your GitHub account and choose what you will allow:

 * **Default permissions**: Allows you to authenticate with GitHub on GitBook.
 * **Access to public repositories**: Allows editing books on your public GitHub repositories from the GitBook Web editor.
 * **Access to private repositories**: Same as above, but for private repositories too.